mahdieh1/GENet/README.md

 ### 2. Install the required packages

-!pip install numpy pandas seaborn matplotlib scipy scikit-learn torch
+pip install numpy pandas seaborn matplotlib scipy scikit-learn torch

 ### 3. Run the provided notebook:

-Upload the GEnet.ipynb file to your Google Colab environment and open it.
-Run the cells sequentially to execute the code.
+jupyter nbconvert --to notebook --execute GENet.ipynb

 ## Usage Examples
 You can run the provided example by opening example.ipynb in Google Colab or Jupyter Notebook and running all the cells.
 This notebook demonstrates how to generate example data, construct similarity networks, train the GCN model, and perform regression.